High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Discussion

+The presence of H$_2$CO without corresponding CH$_3$OH towards the main source is striking and attests to the young age of this source.
+CH$_3$OH is also underabundant with respect to the CH$_3$OH/H$_2$CO ratio typically observed in the vicinity of low and high-mass protostars \citep{Floris2000}.
 Using detected emission from three H$_2$CO transitions and three CH$_3$OH, we created rotational diagrams to determine the gas temperature and column density at the four positions described in the previous section: main, N, S and W. The resulting gas temperatures at Cha-MMS1 main and W are $\sim$50~K, indicating dust temperatures below those required to thermally desorb H$_2$CO (114~K) from icy dust grain mantles.
 The low dust temperature inferred from the temperature of CH$_3$OH is too cool for thermal desorption, which implies that this emission arises from ice sputtering from interactions with the out-flowing material, as CH$_3$OH is not easily made in the gas phase.
 The rotational temperatures for the emission at Cha-MMS1 S suggest dust temperatures lower than the sublimation temperature of both H$_2$CO and CH$_3$OH, therefore may also be the result of outflow shocks sputtering ices.
-The presence of H$_2$CO without corresponding CH$_3$OH in a young source is striking and attests to the young age of this source.
-CH$_3$OH is also underabundant with respect to the CH$_3$OH/H$_2$CO ratio typically observed in the vicinity of low and high-mass protostars \citep{Floris2000}.